hamsammich00/hamsammich00.github.io/_posts/2025-05-06-The-New-HomeLab.md

 ---

 # The "New" Host
-So, I found a few parts of my old PC a have reated my own Proxmox host!
+So, I found a few parts of my old PC have created my own Proxmox host!
 I am something of an AMD fan when it comes to hardware as their consumer space and now even their server grade hardware are getting really good performance.
 My "first" pc was a Bulldozer Architere FX8120 that i overclocked to 4GHz all core.
 This was pretty much my step up from that as I perform my pc upgrade like the ship of Theseus.
 If I change out 1 component of my PC at a time, when does it cease to be the same PC that i started with?

 # Specs
 So the specs of the host arent very impressive but they are workable for the time being.
 Will edit with photos later.